Browse Definitions :

 • What is DevOps?
 The ultimate guide - The word 'DevOps' is a combination of the terms 'development' and 'operations,' meant to represent a collaborative or shared approach to the tasks performed by a company's application development and IT operations teams.

-• What is digital transformation? - Digital transformation is the incorporation of computer-based technologies into an organization's products, processes and strategies.
+• What is digital transformation?
+Everything you need to know - Digital transformation is the incorporation of computer-based technologies into an organization's products, processes and strategies.

 Networking